kwshi/slick/docs/tutorial.md

 Slick supports only `Int` and `String` right now (and bindings to `String` are less complete than those to `Int`).
-However, that doesn't mean Slick is wholly unusable, as you can make ad-hoc user-defined types very easily.
+However, that doesn't mean Slick is wholly unusable, as you can make ad-hoc types very easily.

 ## Tags